joelagnel/joelfernandes.org/_posts/2026-08-04-cross-entropy-gradient-shortcut.md

 SM = e^a / (e^a + K)
 ```

 One variable, one constant.
-A 27-variable problem just became a single-variable calculus
+The 27-variable problem is now a single-variable one, which you can
-problem, the kind you can hand to Wolfram Alpha, or do by hand in two lines.
+do by hand or hand to Wolfram Alpha.

 One rearrangement will be useful shortly.
 Since `SM = e^a / (e^a + K)`, we can solve for the
 denominator and then for `K` itself: